axel-abille/simple_appointment_spa/README.md

 ### Configuration

+1. Copy the `.env.example file` to `.env`

+   cp .env.example .env

-1. Configure your database connection in the `.env` file
+2. Configure your database connection in the `.env` file

     Replace your_database_host, your_database_port, your_database_name, your_database_username, and your_database_password with your actual database credentials.